Tripe soup: Turkey

-In Turkey, tripe chorba (işkembe çorbası) is generally made of cow's stomach and eaten usually with a vinegar-garlic sauce added on the table or with the addition of an egg yolk-lemon juice (called terbiye) in the kitchen, after cooking and before service.
+In Turkey, tripe çorba (işkembe çorbası) is generally made of cow's stomach and eaten usually with a vinegar-garlic sauce added on the table or with the addition of an egg yolk-lemon juice (called terbiye) in the kitchen, after cooking and before service.
 Although the general name işkembe çorbası is very common, especially at the traditional restaurants dedicated to this soup, offal of cow and sheep and kelle (sheep head meat, especially cheeks, baked) are also offered.
 A dish can be ordered and made from the various parts of the stomach: "Tuzlama, işkembe, şırdan and damar".
 As in several other countries, it is seen as a "hangover remedy" and finds itself a place in almost all New Year's Eve menus, served right after midnight.
 This has been the case since the 1800s, when it was first reported as a popular soup among Ottomans to consume immediately after a session of heavy social drinking, usually of rakı.

 Central Europe

-In Croatian cuisine, it is known as Fileki, Tripice or Vampi.
+In Croatian cuisine, it is known as fileki, tripice or vampi.

-In Czech cuisine, tripe soup is heavily spiced with paprika, onions and garlic resulting in very distinct spicy goulash-like flavour.
+In Czech cuisine, tripe soup is heavily spiced with paprika, onions and garlic, resulting in a very distinct spicy goulash-like flavour.
 The Czech name is dršťková polévka, often shortened to dršťkovka.

 In German cuisine, there are a number of different versions of sour tripe soup from southern parts of the country, including Bavaria, Saxony and Swabia.
 Seasonings include lard, onions, garlic, meat broth, wine vinegar, bay leaf, salt, and pepper.
 In the nineteenth century in parts of the German Empire that are now Poland (like Silesia), flaki were a street food.
 The tripe was cooked with long bones, celery root, parsley root, onions, and bay leaf.
 The tripe was then sliced, breaded and fried, and returned to the broth with some vinegar, marjoram, mustard, salt, and pepper.

 In Hungarian cuisine, tripe soup is called pacalleves or simply pacal.
 Pacalpörkölt is a tripe stew heavily spiced with paprika.

 In Polish cuisine, tripe soup is known as flaki or flaczki.

-In Slovak cuisine, it is known as držková polievka.
+In Slovak cuisine, it is known as držková polievka, usually shortened to držková.
+It is a stew based on pieces of pre-cooked tripe, lard, and onion, spiced with paprika, garlic, caraway seeds, and marjoram.
+It may contain potatoes and rarely also carrots.

 Western and Southern Europe

-In French cuisine, tripes à la mode de Caen is a traditional dish of the cuisine of Normandy.
+In French cuisine, tripes à la mode de Caen is a traditional dish of the cuisine of Normandy and tripes à la provençale from the Provence area is among others which are famous.

 In Italian cuisine, trippa alla fiorentina is a traditional dish of the Florence and trippa alla milanese or busecca is a traditional dish of Milan.
 Caldume (Italian) or quarumi (Sicilian) is a Sicilian dish of veal tripe stewed with vegetables, served as a street food in Palermo and Catania.

+Africa

+Tripe soups/stews in Africa include Mala mogudu in South Africa, Matumbo wet fry in Kenya and Nigerian tripe stew.
+Other countries and regions have different tripe soups and stews.